Import libraries

 for num in nums:

-# equivalent list comprehension
+Equivalent list comprehension

 cubes = [num**3 for num in nums] # [1, 8, 27, 64, 125]

-# for loop to create a list of cubes of even numbers
+Classical iteration over a list with if condition: create a list of cubes of even numbers

 cubes_of_even = []